kyma-project/kyma/docs/application-connector/08-10-rotate-root-ca.md

 Two different components use the Root CA certificate.
 As a result, the certificate is stored in two separate Secrets:
   - The `connector-service-app-ca` Connector Service CA Secret responsible for signing certificate requests
-  - The `application-connector-certs-cacert` Istio Secret responsible for security in the Connector Service API
+  - The `application-connector-certs` Istio Secret responsible for security in the Connector Service API

 Keeping both Secrets up-to-date is vital for the security of your implementation as it guarantees that the Connector Service issues proper certificates and no unregistered applications can access its API.